django-oscar/django-oscar-api/docs/source/topics/middleware.rst

     The above measures ensure the following behaviour:

-    1. Anonymous sessions can be resumed indefinately, preventing loss of shopping basket content.
+    1. Anonymous sessions can be resumed indefinitely, preventing loss of shopping basket content.
     2. Differentiating Session Identification URI's between anonymous users and authenticated users prevents accidental retrieval of a private shopping basket